All Episodes

 Boehner once said that dealing with Obama is like trying to stick their nail jello to the wall.

-That he keeps moving the uh the goal posts.
+That he keeps moving the goalposts.

-He said a July 13th.
+He said it July 13th.

-Dealing with them the last couple minutes, like dealing with jello, Boehner said.
+Dealing with them the last couple minutes like dealing with Jell-O, Boehner said.

 To the phones we go.